Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Being able to walk through some of the world's most ancient and modern attractions in a single day makes Beijing eternally captivating.

-The Great Wall of China, a UNESCO World Heritage Site, is a perennial favourite among tourists, and with good reason.
-The magnificent Great Wall, stretching 4,000 miles (6,350km), was built in stages from the 7th century BC onwards, snaking its way across the mountains and valleys of five provinces in northern China as a mammoth defence bulwark against the neighbouring Manchurian and Mongolian peoples.
+The Great Wall of China is a perennial favourite among tourists.
+Stretching some 4,000 miles (6,350km) and built in stages from the 7th century BC onwards, it snakes across the mountains and valleys of five provinces in northern China and originally served as a mammoth defensive bulwark against neighbouring Manchurian and Mongolian peoples.

-Visitors to the Zhoukoudian site on Dragon Bone Hill can view a comprehensive seven-room exhibition of fossils and artefacts depicting human evolution and the lifestyle of primitive man.
-The exhibits showcase fossils from all over China, allowing visitors to compare the different lifestyles of the primitive communities that have been discovered.
-They can also explore the cave where the Peking Man cranium and other Homo erectus remains were found.
-The area surrounding the caves has several animal sculptures and pleasant shady areas in which to relax.
-Travellers who go early might even have the site to themselves.
+The Zhoukoudian site on Dragon Bone Hill has a comprehensive seven-room exhibition of fossils and artefacts depicting human evolution and the lifestyle of primitive humans.
+It showcases fossils from all over China, allowing visitors to compare the different lifestyles of the ancient communities that were discovered here.

 Built by the emperors of the Ming Dynasty of China, the majority of surviving Ming tombs are clustered near Beijing and easily reached on short excursions out of the capital.
 Thirteen emperors' mausoleums, dating from between 1368 and 1644 and collectively UNESCO-listed, can be seen in the Ming Tombs Scenic Area at the foot of Tianshou Mountain.